TurBoss/7h/README.md

-# 7th Heaven 7h
+# 7th Heaven 2.0

-Mod manager for Final Fantasy 7 pc
+Mod manager for Final Fantasy VII PC

 ## Getting Started

 ### Downloads

-just follow the release section
+Latest downloads available at http://forums.qhimm.com/index.php?topic=19533.0 .

 ### Installing

-unzip
+Run the setup.exe.

-## Building from sources
+## Building from source

-with Visual Studio 2017 or 2019
+Use Visual Studio 2017 or 2019.
-open the solution get the nuggets and build
+Open the solution, get the NuGet packages, and build.

 ## Authors

+* **rodriada000**
+* **unab0mb**
-* **Iros** - *Initial work*
+* **Iros**
 * **Ficedula**
+* **TrueOdin**
 * **TurBoss**
-*

 ## License

-This project is licensed under the MPT License
+This project is licensed under the MPT License.

-## Acknowledgments
+## Acknowledgments and Thanks

-* Thanks to EQ2Aliza for the forum support
+* Aali - Initial OpenGL driver.
+* Chrysalis - Hosting, mod development, feature input and ideas, beta testing.
+* EQ2Alyza - Years of forum support, mod development, Qhimm catalog.
+* Lord UrQuan - Hosting, feature input and ideas, beta testing.
+* Martin Barker - Plugin testing and development.
+* Strife98 - Marketing, support, feature input and ideas, beta testing.
+* Tsunamix - Marketing, support, mod development, and excellent trailer and tutorial videos.
+* And to all the beta testers: Thank you for helping make 7H 2.0 the best it can be.